 Additionally, I create a schedule or routine for myself.

-My first year of teaching I knew I didn’t want to do any work on the weekends so I set my office hours from 6 AM – 4 PM Monday-Friday.
+In my first year of teaching, I knew I didn’t want to do any work on the weekends so I set my office hours from 6 AM – 4 PM Monday-Friday.

 Office hours aren’t just for professors at college!
 Letting people know when you’re available will help them to schedule their needs around you.
 Predictability can ease their own concerns, knowing you’ll be around to help when they need it.